yahoo/Oak/README.md

 - Oak works off-heap and on-heap.
 In the case of off-heap, the keys and the values are copied and stored in a self-managed, off-heap ByteBuffer.
 With Oak, the use of off-heap memory is simple and efficient thanks to its use of uniform-sized chunks, and its epoch-based internal garbage collection has negligible overhead.
 - Oak’s forward and reverse scans are equally fast.
 Interestingly, prior algorithms like Java’s ConcurrentSkipListMap did not focus on reverse scans, and provided grossly inferior performance as a result.

+### Oak Design Requests
+1. As Oak takes the keys and the values off-heap, the keys and the values are going to be serialized and written to buffers.
+Therefore, the Objects defining the keys and the value types are requested to provide serializer and deserializer.
+2. A possible way to eliminate the request for key/value serializer/deserializer is to ask for a key/value as a buffer (e.g. ByteBuffer) already as an input.
+However, this way requires double copy, as it is reasonable to assume Oak user has keys/values as an objects.
+Thus first copy is when the user creates a buffer from object, and second copy is when Oak copies the given buffer to its internally manageable memory.
+For better performance, Oak uses only the second copy.
+Oak allocates a space for a key/value and uses the given serializer to write the key/value directly to the allocated space.
+Therefore, Oak requests key/value size calculator to know the ammount of space to be allocated.
+Both the keys and the values are variable sized.

 ## Installation
 Oak is a library to be used in your code.
 After downloading Oak use `mvn install` to compile and install.
 Then update dependencies, like:
 ```